-If you do not want to download, deploy or compile anything, but only want to try Eclipse Theia in a hosted way, you can use Eclipse Che to do so.
+If you do not want to download, deploy or compile anything, but you just want to try Eclipse Theia in a hosted way, you can use Eclipse Che to do so.
 In a nutshell, Eclipse Che provides a workspace server, meaning a server, which can host the development environment of one or several developers.
 If you move your development environment to the cloud, you will either need to set up those developer runtimes yourself, or use something like Eclipse Che.
-Please see here for more details on the relationship between Eclipse Theia and Eclipse Che.
+Please see this article on the relationship between Eclipse Theia and Eclipse Che.

 Eclipse Theia is the default IDE (called “editor” in Che) for Che starting with version 7.

-A simple way to use Theia in Che is to create an openshift.io account (see here on how to create an openshift Che test account), go to dashboard and either:
+The simple way to use Theia in Che is to create an openshift.io account (see here on how to create an openshift Che test account) go to dashboard and either: